Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

-While a direct cause of appendix cancer is not known, anything that increases the chance of getting appendix cancer is a risk factor.
-Risk factors include:
+While a direct cause of appendix cancer is not known, anything that increases the chance of getting appendix cancer is considered a risk factor.
+They include:

-- Gender: Women are more likely to develop carcinoid tumors than men
+- Gender: Women are more likely to develop NETs than men, including NETs in the appendix.

 - Certain health conditions, such as atrophic gastritis, pernicious anemia or Zollinger-Ellison syndrome, which affect the stomach’s ability to make acid.

-- Having a family history of multiple endocrine neoplasia type 1 (MEN1) syndrome, a disorder also called endocrine adenomatosis and Wermer syndrome
+- Having a family history of multiple endocrine neoplasia type 1 (MEN1) syndrome (also called Wermer syndrome).

 Not everyone with risk factors gets appendix cancer.
 However, if you have risk factors, you should discuss them with your doctor.